McGill Design Day - Capstone Design Project Exhibition

 Larry Lessard promoted to full professor

 Congratulations to Dr. Larry Lessard on his promotion from associate to full professor!
-A member of McGill's research community since 1989, Prof Lessard studies composite materials and their structures, with applications in fields as diverse as aerospace engineering, sporting equipment and musical instrument design, and robotics.
+A member of McGill's research community since 1989, Professor Lessard studies composite materials and their structures, with applications in fields as diverse as aerospace engineering, sporting equipment and musical instrument design, and robotics.
 To learn more about Larry's research, please see his profile and the Structures and Composite Materials Laboratory website.

 9 FEB 2015